-We often hear different dilemmas about which kind of collagen we should use in »my« collagen supplement.
+We often hear different dilemmas about which kind of collagen we should use in a collagen supplement.
 The answer is relatively straightforward.
 Collagen is a complex protein, whereas hydrolyzed collagen is broken down into small units, called collagen peptides, made of a few amino acids.
 Let us look at both types in more detail and explain their characteristics.

 If collagen is not broken down, it is called gelatin, which you can find as a supplement, but it is not as common.
 Gelatin supplements contain larger peptides and do not dissolve as easily in liquids.
 Gelatin is often used to make gummies or as a thickener, as it gels when mixed with liquids.
 Because it is not entirely broken down, gelatin is more likely to cause an upset stomach and bloating because of the larger units of peptides.
 Collagen peptides indeed are the best form of collagen for ingestion.
 And, if you are searching for a third-party manufacturer, you should expect them to offer you collagen peptides, not gelatin or collagen.
 Be wary of terms used by the supplier.

-What about Collagen types?
+What About Collagen Types?

-There are 28 known types of collagen, and there are at least 23+ one ways of misleading you when trying to sell you third-party manufactured collagen supplements.
+There are 28 known types of collagen, and there are at least 23+ ways of misleading you when trying to sell you third-party manufactured collagen supplements.
 Why?
 Because there are five of these types that you can find in the supplements at your favorite private label manufacturer.
 And only three are interesting for the consumer.

 The most abundant collagen found in connective tissues is Type 1.
 It is a powerful form of collagen that is considered the building block of our skin.
 If you are a beauty brand, you should focus on this one.